VangelisP/org.project60.banking/docs/importer-csv-actions.md

 ### Parameters

-- "from": Defines which element from the XML Path OR variable to read so that it can find the variable. if our definition is starting with an `xpath` string, then we're directing the importer to find that variable in the transaction entry, otherwise it will bring back the variable defined.
+- "from": Defines which column number or name to read so that it can find the variable. if our definition is numeric then we're directing the importer to find that column number.
+If our definition is a string, we're directing the importer to find the column with that string.
 - "to": Which variable to use to store the altered value.
 - "type": replace:<source_string>:<target_string>